jose-digiweb/Calculator/README.md

 # Calculator App project
-### This App allows users to perform all the basics operations, such as:
+### This App allows users to perform all the basic operations, such as:
 - Addition,
 - Subtraction,
 - Multiplication,